diegomura/jay-peg/README.md

 ## Overview

-Fast and small JavaScript library dedicated to the efficient decoding of JPEG images.
+A blazing-fast and compact JavaScript library dedicated to efficiently decoding JPEG images.

 ## Installation